The GPP's program is composed of four thematically structured units:

 Signing up for a Course

-The registration phase for courses in the first half of 2020 starts on Friday, July 3rd, 2020.
-Applications arriving before that day will not be considered.
+The registration phase for courses in the first half of 2022 starts on July 4th, 2022.
 Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.

 To sign up for a course, please use OpenOLAT.